Cray-HPE/docs-csm/operations/network/management_network/aruba/redundant_power_supplies.md

 There are no configuration commands for switch power supply functionality.

-Show commands to validate functionality:
+## Show commands to validate functionality

 ```bash
 show environment power-supply